$k$-means as a variational EM approximation of Gaussian mixture models: Conclusion

 \section{Conclusion}

 We have established a novel and, we believe, very natural link between $k$-means and EM for GMMs by showing that $k$-means is a special case of a truncated variational EM approximations for GMMs.
-The link can serve to transfer theoretical research between $k$-means like and GMM clustering approaches.
+The link can serve to transfer theoretical research between $k$-means-like and GMM clustering approaches (Sec.\,\ref{SecApp} treated some examples).
+Of the many studies which consider $k$-means and data samples of GMMs \citep[e.g.][\& refs.\ therein]{ChaudhuriEtAl2009}, there is none that provides the close theoretical links and free energy results provided here (also see Suppl.\,\ref{sec:Difference}).
 Earlier work by \citet[][]{Pollard1982} is maybe one of the most relevant studies, as it proves a theorem which relates the convergence points of $k$-means to an underlying distribution.
 In the sense of a central limit theorem, this distribution is given by a GMM with clusters of specific covariance.
 Cluster overlap in the samples influences the cluster shapes via non-zero off-diagonal elements.
 The question of \citet[][]{Pollard1982} is thus how to fit a GMM (in a central limit theorem sense) to correspond to $k$-means convergence points.
-Prop.\,3 may be related to the theorem of \citet[][]{Pollard1982} but a closer inspection would require a more extensive analysis.
+Prop.\,3 may be related to the theorem of \citet[][]{Pollard1982} but a closer inspection would require a more extensive analysis. \changed{Other than the above discussed theoretical link of $k$-means to GMM clustering, our investigations may also be useful for the analysis and improvement of further aspects of $k$-means-like and GMM clustering.
+GMMs are used to address a wide range of tasks.
+Two examples may be image denoising \citep[e.g.][]{ZoranWeiss2011} and video tracking \citep[e.g.][]{JepsonEtAl2003,LanEtAl2015,LanEtAl2018}.
+Training $k$-means may, however, often be more efficient, which can be of importance, e.g., when a lot of data has to be processed in short times.
+By assigning a probabilistic interpretation to $k$-means, it may offer itself as a faster alternative to GMMs in such settings.
+Similarly, $k$-means-$C'$ could be used as a compromise between GMMs and efficient $k$-means versions.
+A further aspect our results can be related to is the estimation of cluster numbers.
+The standard $k$-means algorithm (Alg.\,1), standard EM for GMMs (Alg.\,2) as well as $k$-means-$C'$ (Alg.\,3) require the number of clusters as input.
+A large number of studies have addressed this disadvantage of the standard approaches.
+Model selection and fully Bayesian approaches \citep[][]{FraleyRaftery1998,Rasmussen2000,Neal2000} are common methods to estimate the cluster numbers of GMMs from data.
+For $k$-means, well known contributions are the $X$-means algorithm \citep[][]{PellegMoore2000}, the $G$-means algorithm \citep[][]{HamerlyElkan2004} as well as approaches based on clustering stability \citep[see][\& refs.\ therein]{Luxburg2010}.
+All the approaches for $k$-means use standard $k$-means iterations or full $k$-means runs as part of the complete algorithm, e.g., as subroutines in split-and-merge approaches \citep[][\& refs.\ therein]{UedaEtAl2000}.
+There are different options how the results of this study can be combined with these previous studies.
+For $X$-means-like approaches, our results (e.g., Eqn.\,14) could be used to quantify how well the BIC selection criterion used by $X$-means can be expected to work.
+If for a given data set $k$-means is not well approximating GMM solutions (e.g., for larger cluster overlaps), $k$-means-$C'$ iterations would offer themselves as alternative iterations within an $X$-means setting.
+Less directly, $k$-means-$C'$ algorithms could (A)~be used in conjunction with statistical tests for Gaussianity of projected data as in $G$-means, or (B)~they could be used (like $k$-means) to define stability scores for stability-based selections of cluster numbers.
+Also in these two cases, improvements can be expected especially when cluster overlaps are large.
+Finally, $k$-means and $k$-means-$C'$ could be combined with general Bayesian model selection \citep[][]{Schwarz1978} as their free energies (Eqns.\,\ref{EqnResult} and \ref{EqnFreeEnergyKMeansC}, respectively) provide likelihood approximations.